ServiceNowDevProgram/example-instancescan-checks/README.md

 ### Provide alternate value when fetching Glide property
 Recommendation to provide alternate/default value when calling gs.getProperty() to avoid errors if the property is not set.

+### Avoid using getReference()
+getReference is no longer considered best practice due to its performance impact and it is recommended to use g_scratchpad or GlideAjax instead.

 ## Category: Security
 ##Check Mandatory fields on incident
 This check is used to find mandatory fields on incident